rachelesmee/website/foss4guk2022local/sponsorship.md

 ### Support for crowd funding

 [OSGeo:UK](https://uk.osgeo.org/) wants to promote free and open source software for geospatial (FOSS4G) within the UK.
-You can help by promoting FOSS4G and contributing to the open community within the UK but also by supporting open source projects financially by donating to OSGeo:UK or projects directly. .
+You can help by promoting FOSS4G and contributing to the open community within the UK but also by supporting open source projects financially by donating to OSGeo:UK or projects directly.
-We want to encourage others to donate to FOSS4G projects by showing what has been crowdfunded previoulsy as well as which projects are currently looking for funding.
+We want to encourage others to donate to FOSS4G projects by showing what has been crowdfunded previously as well as which projects are currently looking for funding.

 As a minimum we would like you to include information about what you did / are trying to do, how it did/will benefit the open source community and how people can get involved.

-If you would like a project to be included please complete [this form](https://forms.gle/MakeAForm!!!).
+If you would like a project to be included please complete [this form](https://forms.gle/u1a3MER3RrjxoCwY7).